packetgeek/gleebox_recipes/a_simple_openURL.md

 * last line = "Glee.empty()" or "Glee.close()" depending on what you want to happen to the text box after pressing "enter" (empty = clear the text, close = close the text box)

 Notes:
 * Keep in mind that certain function names are reserved for Gleebox use.
+Recommend searching the code base before using any generic function name.
 * Be sure to research the Gleebox github and other sources when trying to troubleshoot a problem in Gleebox.
 More than likely, others have had your issue and have solved it.
 (Hint: the github URL is: https://github.com/glee/glee/issues/)